MuTe43/hermit/README.md

 <p align="center">
 <i>Built because opening Messenger to reply to one message and losing 45 minutes is not acceptable.</i>
 <br><br>
-If hermit saved you from doomscrolling, consider giving it a ⭐
+If hermit saved you from doomscrolling, consider giving it a star
 </p>